Cong to bring no-confidence motion against BJP govt in MP Assembly session | Politics

 - India

-Madhya Pradesh Assembly Speaker Girish Gautam convened an all-party meeting in the evening to discuss the smooth running of the session.
+Madhya Pradesh Assembly Speaker Girish Gautam convened an all-party meeting on Sunday evening to discuss the smooth running of the session.

-“In the all-party meeting chaired by the Speaker, a consensus has been reached among the members that the House should run in a cordial atmosphere and more members be allowed to speak,” Narottam Mishra, the minister for home and parliamentary affairs, told reporters.
+“In the all-party meeting chaired by the Speaker, a consensus has been reached among the members that the House should run in a cordial atmosphere and more members be allowed to speak,” state Home and Parliamentary Affairs Minister Narottam Mishra told reporters.

+Leader of Opposition Govind Singh said a ''charge sheet'' has been prepared against the state government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)